Here is an A-Z list of immunology tests, together with a brief summary of the clinical applications of each. This is intended purely as a guide.

 - Skin antibodies – Two types of skin autoantibodies that detect different skin components are recognised: Intercellular cement substance (Pemphigus antibodies).
 Basement membrane antibodies (Pemphigoid antibodies)

-- Smooth muscle mitochondrial antibodies – (Including liver kidney microsomal (LKM), gastric parietal cell (GPC) and ribosomal).
+- Smooth muscle mitochondrial antibodies – Including liver kidney microsomal (LKM), gastric parietal cell (GPC).
 Smooth muscle antibodies at a high titre are associated with chronic active hepatitis, and at low titres are more likely to be triggered by infection.
 Mitochondrial antibodies are associated with primary biliary cirrhosis.

 - T&B Lymphocyte Subsets – (Contact on 0161 276 6440 to discuss)